From the Head of School

 At Gill, there is room for students to be courageous.

-At Gill, there is room to explore new interests and realize their potential.
+At Gill, there is room for students to explore new interests and realize their potential.

-With over 500 students in preschool through grade 12, the simple ratio of students to offerings in academics, arts, athletics, and extracurricular activities invites our students to try something new.
-At GSB, you will find writers who never realized that they liked to write, actors who never imagined themselves on a stage, members of student government who never saw themselves as leaders, Division One athletes who first tried out for their sport here, mathematicians, artists, scientists, filmmakers, and doctors all for whom a passing interest took root, grew, and blossomed at GSB.
+With over 600 students in preschool through Grade 12, the simple ratio of students to offerings in academics, arts, athletics, and extracurricular activities invites our students to try something new.
+At GSB, you will find writers who never realized that they liked to write, actors who never imagined themselves on a stage, members of student government who never saw themselves as leaders, Division One athletes who first tried out for a sport here, mathematicians, artists, scientists, filmmakers, and doctors all for whom a passing interest took root, grew, and blossomed at GSB.

 All of us are to a certain extent, a "work in progress."
-At Gill there is room for that work to take place and for students to become the best version of themselves.
-The realization of potential is but one compelling reason I hope that you will come and see for yourself.
+At Gill, there is room for that work to take place and for students to become the best version of themselves.
+The realization of potential is just one compelling reason I hope that you will visit and see for yourself.

 Head of School's Blog

 Head of School Sid Rowell shares his speech from the 2022 Convocation ceremony as Gill St. Bernard's kicks off its 50th school year since the 1972 school merger.

 The nature of a friendship and the category a person fits in is influenced by the amount of time spent together, proximity, and common interests.
 Friendship doesn’t magically happen; it requires work to establish and sustain.